dylanrees/digiturf_lua/readme.txt

 do it in short sprees.
 There should be some protection for small players to that having your territory isn't the end of the world.

+Types of hazard tiles: There are both "earth" tiles and "other" tiles.

+EARTH TILES
+	Grassland: Easy to claim or steal, fairly color-stable
+	Water: Impassable.
+	Forest: Moderate difficulty to claim or steal.
+Fairly color-stable.
+	Mountain: Difficult to claim or steal.
+Moderate color stability.
+	Desert: Difficult to claim or steal.
+High color instability.
+Depopulates moderately.
+	Tundra: Difficult to claim or steal.
+Moderate color stability.
+Depopulates slightly.

+SPACE TILES
+	Lava: Impassable.
+Chance of depopulation nearby.
+	Cave: Chance of depopulate.
+Chance of spawning a new player.

+OTHER TILES
+	Chaos Tiles: Impassable.
+Greatly increase stability.
+	Vanishing Land: Land that vanishes after a set period of time.
+	Vanishing Water: The opposite of vanishing land.
+ 	Nuke Tiles: At either a fixed or random interval, they will explode and clear ownership of nearby tiles
+	Radioactive Tiles: Rapidly depopulate.
+	Stronghold Tiles: Very hard to steal!

+Possible Alternate Game Modes:
+	Castle: Once a player's stronghold is captured, that's the end of them.
+	Breeder:    Engineer an NPC for maximum success!
+Earn gene points that let you tweak it.
+	Multiplayer: If enough folks like the game.
+	Capture the Flag: Capture enemy "flag" territories!
+	Strongholds: Basically Domination from Unreal Tournament.
+	Alliances: Different countries have the ability to form and break partnerships.
+	Serpent: You capture territory fast but you continually depopulate.

 ONGOING DESIGN STUFF